 As one enters the slate covered hallway of the house on a hot sunny day directly from the busy street of Callejon San Cristobal, one is met with a refreshing coolness that feels like air conditioning.
 The house is insulated quite well and in the summer it can be at least 10 degrees cooler than the street.
 We also provide a fan and there is an air-conditioning unit that can be used on very hot days.
 In the winter we provide space heaters.
 From the entry way one can walk directly into the kitchen or walk five steps down into the recessed living room with maple flooring, on street level.
 The living room is a comfortable place for playing board games, socializing or reading.

-From the living room going down to the daylight basement there is a wide marble staircase covered with a custom designed hand woven wool Oaxacan rug, and flanked by a built in bookcase, with many books on the history and archeology of Mexico, among other subjects.
+From the living room going down to the daylight basement there is a wide marble staircase covered with a custom designed rug, and flanked by a built in bookcase, with many books on the history and archeology of Mexico, among other subjects.

 At the bottom of the staircase is the daylight basement with an entertainment area with a TV, DVD player.
-Opposite the TV area is a cozy sitting area with an electric fireplace, a queen pullout sofa bed.
-Another amenity in the basement hallway is an exercise bike, 2 sets of weights, 3 & 5 lbs, and an exercise mat.
-Below the library is a writer's desk and chair with a desk light.
+Opposite the TV area is a cozy sitting area, a queen pullout sofa bed.
+Another amenity in the basement hallway is an exercise bike, an exercise mat, and ball.
+Below the library is a writing desk and chair.
 Opposite is the guest bathroom with a large oval mirror and granite counter top.

 The very end of the hallway below the library leads to a recessed second bedroom.
 It has a queen size bed, a closet, and a full-length mirror and dresser.
 The bedroom and adjoining bathroom and shower floors are made of light marble with the bathroom counter top made of granite.

-I have a few suggestions regarding the seasons and also the neighborhood fiesta on our street.
+A few suggestions regarding the seasons and also the neighborhood fiesta on our street:

 During the winter season from December into March there are nights where occasionally the temperatures can drop into the 30's.
 Most houses in Mexico do not have built in heating.
 We provide a space heater for each bedroom and two blankets for each bed.